-Key responsibilities (quotes are taken from Keeping Children Safe in Education 2018):
+Key responsibilities (quotes are taken from Keeping Children Safe in Education 2019):

-- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCCIS) Online safety in schools and colleges: Questions from the Governing Board - "Ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of DSL with lead responsibility for safeguarding and child protection (including online safety) with the appropriate status and authority and time, funding, training, resources and support..." - Support the school in encouraging parents and the wider community to become engaged in online safety activities - Have regular strategic reviews with the online-safety co-ordinator / DSL and incorporate online safety into standing discussions of safeguarding at governor meetings - Where the online-safety coordinator is not the named DSL or deputy DSL, ensure that there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised - Work with the DPO, DSL and Head of School to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Check all school staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex A; check that Annex C on Online Safety reflects practice in your school - Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction and is regularly updated - Ensure appropriate filters and appropriate monitoring systems are in place but be careful that 'overblocking' does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding". - "Ensure that children are taught about safeguarding, including online safety as part of providing a broad and balanced curriculum.
+- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCIS) Online safety in schools and colleges: Questions from the Governing Board - "Ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of DSL [with] lead responsibility for safeguarding and child protection (including online safety) [with] the appropriate status and authority [and] time, funding, training, resources and support..." - Support the school in encouraging parents and the wider community to become engaged in online safety activities - Have regular strategic reviews with the online-safety co-ordinator / DSL and incorporate online safety into standing discussions of safeguarding at governor meetings - Where the online-safety coordinator is not the named DSL or deputy DSL, ensure that there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised - Work with the DPO, DSL and headteacher to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Check all school staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex A; check that Annex C on Online Safety reflects practice in your school - "Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
+The training should be regularly updated [...] in line with advice from the local three